-By selecting Stay connected, you agree to permit Intuit to contact you regarding the Paycheck Protection Program and have read and acknowledged our Privacy Statement.
+By selecting Submit, you agree to permit Intuit to contact you regarding the Paycheck Protection Program and have read and acknowledged our Privacy Statement.

-If you’re a Payroll customer or a QuickBooks Self-Employed customer who filed 2019 taxes with TurboTax Self-Employed, the following steps will make it easy to get started.
+If you’re a Payroll customer, the following steps will make it easy to get started.
 If one of these does not apply to you, you can still submit your application for a PPP loan to another approved SBA lender.
 First, you’ll need to gather your relevant business documents.

 Relief programs are evolving regularly.
 For the most up-to-date information, visit SBA.gov.

-If you’re a Payroll customer or a QuickBooks Self-Employed customer who filed 2019 taxes with TurboTax Self-Employed, QuickBooks Capital may be able to help you.
-If not, you’ll need to gather the following information to apply for Paycheck Protection Program loan:
+If you’re a Payroll customer, QuickBooks Capital may be able to help you.
+If not, gather the following information to apply for PPP loan:

 To apply with a lender other than QuickBooks Capital, you may need 3 things: